bat-amgalan09/605final/README.md

 python deepspeed_train.py
 python main_gpu.py
 ```
+All the parameters are in train functions excepts for deepspeed test where params are in ds_config.json

 Each run will give different training session with same epochs and batch size.
 Which then can be used to compare.
 With the model from DDP, there is an interactive chatbot function which can be called using.

 ```bash